Table of Contents:

-WOLFE HERD: So where you think about whether it’s catcalling on the street or on a digital platform; men constantly trying to get someone’s attention and being rejected at all times, this fuels aggression.
+WOLFE HERD: So, where do you think about whether it’s catcalling on the street or on a digital platform?
+Men constantly trying to get someone’s attention and being rejected at all times, this fuels aggression.
 This fuels abusive behavior.
 This creates toxic behavior.

 And I’m not saying bad behavior cannot happen on Bumble, trust me, you know, we know, everyone that has scaled a business to any extent — even to 1,000 users — you can never control humans.
 But what you can do is try to point them in the right direction.

 HOFFMAN: Unfortunately, we can’t make a Bumble-like rule for interaction in real life.
 Putting an end to the cycle of abusive behavior will take more than a few nudges, a few tweaks, a few new features.
 And it will need years to take effect.

 And this is part of the huge power of technology: We can build interaction on the terms we choose.
 We can also experiment with the rules of engagement.
 And in doing so, maybe the norms we adopt will eventually filter out into wider society.

 But there is always the danger of unexpected consequences, even in the controlled interactions like those on Bumble.
 Initially, Bumble gave women 24 hours to send the initial message to men they had matched with.
 If they didn’t, then the chance was gone.
 However, men could take as long as they wanted to respond.
 They might take a day.
 They might take a week.

 How user feedback led to Bumble pivoting their key feature